Heresta/cataloguesOCR/README.md

  <img src="images/resultat_model_30.png" height="200" width="300"/>
  <img src="images/resultats_model_repolygonize_30.png" height="200" width="300"/>
 </p>
-Evaluation on the dev/ dataset:
+Evaluation on the dev/ dataset:</br>
-Left: results for the model of 30 pages without repolygonization.
+Left: results for the model of 30 pages without repolygonization.</br>
-Right: results for the model of 30 pages with repolygonization.
+Right: results for the model of 30 pages with repolygonization.</br>

 <p align="center">
     <img src="images/results_model_100.png" height="200" width="300"/>
     <img src="images/resultats_model_100_dev.png" height="200" width="300"/>
 </p>
-Results for the model of 100 pages without repolygonization:
+Results for the model of 100 pages without repolygonization:</br>
-Left: evaluation on the dev dataset from the 100 pages.
+Left: evaluation on the dev dataset from the 100 pages.</br>
-Right: evaluation on the dev/ dataset of the 30 pages.
+Right: evaluation on the dev/ dataset of the 30 pages.</br>

 ## Thanks to